jpthiele/dealii-Wiki/Eclipse.md

-Eclipse with the C++ plugin included can be downloaded from the download page available via http://www.eclipse.org/ by choosing "Eclipse IDE for C/C++ Developers".
+Eclipse with the C++ plugin included can be downloaded from the download page available via http://www.eclipse.org/ by choosing "Eclipse IDE for C/C++ Developers"(`Download`->`Download Packages`, direct link: https://www.eclipse.org/downloads/packages/).
 You will have to specify the operating system from the "download links" list to get the proper binaries for your operating system.
 Alternatively, a generic Eclipse can be used, but the Eclipse CDT (C/C++ Development Tools, the C++ plugin for Eclipse) has then to be installed